masolimano/maneage/README-hacking.md

      the headers.
 You can use the provided function(s), or define one for your special formats.

- - **Feedback**: As you use the template you will notice many things that if implemented from the start would have been very useful for your work.
-This can be in the actual scripting and architecture of the template, or useful implementation and usage tips, like those below.
+ - **Feedback**: As you use Maneage you will notice many things that if implemented from the start would have been very useful for your work.
+This can be in the actual scripting and architecture of Maneage, or useful implementation and usage tips, like those below.
 In any case, please share your thoughts and suggestions with us, so we can add them here for everyone's benefit.

- - **Updating TeXLive**: Currently the only software package that the template doesn't build is TeXLive (since its not part of the analysis, only for demonstration: building the PDf).
+ - **Updating TeXLive**: Currently the only software package that the Maneage doesn't build is TeXLive (since its not part of the analysis, only for demonstration: building the PDf).
 So when a new version of TeXLive comes (once every year), if you would like to build the paper, its necessary to update it in your project (otherwise the configure